 Thomas Fitzgerald Heck - Investment Analyst

-Thomas Fitzgerald Heck joined SEDF in January 2012 as a Junior Analyst.
-He provides program support, including investment proposal evaluation, risk assessment and portfolio monitoring with a focus on SEDF’s investments in Palestine and Haiti.
+Thomas Fitzgerald Heck joined SEDF in January 2012.
+He provides program support, including investment proposal evaluation, risk assessment and portfolio monitoring with a focus on SEDF’s investments in Palestine, Haiti, and Eastern Europe.
 Previously, Heck interned at Rodman & Renshaw Investment Banking and at the French Trade Commission, where he provided corporate finance services to emerging European maritime companies and market research analysis to French firms seeking financing from US investors respectively.
 Heck is fluent in French, German, and English and has an IB in Economics with Honors from the Lycée Français de New York, a BA in International Political Economy, History, and Business Management with Honors from McGill University, and an MSc in Political Science and Economics with Honors from the London School of Economics.